-Several other comprehensive studies, based on soil archives, were performed to explore the causes of Holocene sand drifting in the areas Drenthe (Catsel, 1991), Veluwe (Koster, 1978), SE-Netherlands (van Mourik, 2012a,b).
-In the pollen diagrams, presented in these studies, Calluna plays a significant role, but hardly any attention was paid to the role of (pre)historical heath management.
-From the Late Neolithic onwards, the effect of human land use on soil and landscape increased.
-The deciduous forest gradually degraded by some woodcutting, forest grazing and shifting cultivation (van Mourik et al., 2012a,b) and the heaths that were already present in the area could expand.
-Most probably, the valuable common heaths on aeolian sandy soils were sustainably managed by the community (M. de Keyzer, 2014).
+Several other comprehensive studies, based on soil archives, have been performed to explore the causes of Holocene sand drifting in the areas Drenthe (Riksen et al., 2006; Castel, 1991), Veluwe (Koster, 1978), and the SE Netherlands (van Mourik et al., 2012a, b).
+In the pollen diagrams presented in these studies, Calluna plays a significant role, but hardly any attention was paid to the role of (pre)historical heath management.

+From the late Neolithic onwards, the effect of human land use on soil and landscape increased.
+The deciduous forest gradually degraded by some woodcutting, forest grazing, and shifting cultivation (van Mourik et al., 2012a, b), and the heaths that were already present in the area could expand.
+Most probably, the valuable common heaths on aeolian sandy soils were sustainably managed by the community (de Keyzer, 2014).
 However, periods of severe forest degradation and sand drifting threatened the survival of the heaths.
-Since the Early Iron Age, forest degradation was triggered by the use of oak trees for the production of charcoal to melt iron from bog iron ore, rattle stones and plaggic horizons (Laban et al., 1988).
-The production of iron resulted in extensive sand drifting in the Veluwe region from the Iron Age until the 6th-7th century (Beukenkamp en Sevink, 2005).
-During the 11th -13th century the clear cutting of forests for the sale of wood resulted in extensive sand drifting in the SE-Netherlands (van Mourik et al., 2012; Vera, 2011).
-In the course of the 18th century deep stable economy and digging of heath sods was introduced.
-At one hand this accelerated the rise of plaggic horizons, at the other hand heath degraded severely and sand drifting extended again.
-Nowadays, many moist and dry heath areas in the Netherlands are protected, as they form part of national and (Pan) European ecological networks (LNV, 2001, 2006; Jongman et al., 2011).
+Since the early Iron Age, forest degradation was triggered by the use of oak trees for the production of charcoal to melt iron from bog iron ore, rattle stones, and plaggic horizons (Laban et al., 1988).
+The production of iron resulted in extensive sand drifting in the Veluwe region from the Iron Age until the 6th-7th century (Beukenkamp and Sevink, 2005).
+During the 11th-13th century the clear cutting of forests for the sale of wood resulted in extensive sand drifting in the SE Netherlands (van Mourik et al., 2012a, b; Vera, 2011).
+In the course of the 18th century, the deep, stable economy and digging of heath sods were introduced.
+On the one hand, this accelerated the rise of plaggic horizons; on the other hand, heaths degraded severely and sand drifting extended again.

+Nowadays, many moist and dry heath areas in the Netherlands are protected, as they form part of national and (pan-)European ecological networks (LNV, 2001, 2006; Jongman et al., 2011).
 In order to preserve the heath areas, future sustainable heath management must be based on knowledge on the origin of heath biotopes and the role of heaths in historical land use systems (Smits and Noordijk, 2013).